oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   e. **Description**: Provide a description for your Group, e.g. *Group for image classification OCW23 LiveLab users*

-  f.
-Select the name of the user who will proceed with the lab tasks after the Policy Setup.
+  f. **Users**: Select the name of the user who will proceed with the lab tasks after the Policy Setup.

   ![Create Group](./images/7-create-group.png)

   ![Create Group Done](./images/8-create-group-done.png)

-4. Create a Dynamic Group.
+4. In this step, you will create a Dynamic Group.
 The Dynamic Group will serve as a reference to a collection of resources that is determined by the matching rule logic associated with the Dynamic Group.
 You will write a matching rule that will match all Data Labeling Datasets in your new compartment.

   a.
 Click **Default domain** on the upper-left of the screen.